47deg/scalacon21-slides/README.md

 ## Reveal.js

-This is the base template for [reveal.js](https://revealjs.com/) that you can use in your talk.
+This is the base template for [reveal.js](https://47deg.github.io/scalacon21-slides/) that you can use in your talk.

 We use markdown.
 To add the content, you must update the `slides/01.md`.
 In this file, we have a list of all the html elements that you can use in the talk.
-[You can see it here](https://47deg.github.io/scalacon21-slides/)

 ### Istallation